soumitrasamanta/child_gesture/README.md

 # Child Gesture Recognition

-This is test code for our CogSci-2020 paper:
+This repository contains a test code for our CogSci-2020 paper:

     Soumitra Samanta, Colin Bannard, Julian Pine and The Language05 Team "Can Automated Gesture Recognition Support the Study of Child Language Development?"